FlorianWilhelm/wald-stack-demo/README.md

       This should add `ORGADMIN` to the list.
 Now click <kbd>Admin</kbd> » <kbd>Billing</kbd> » <kbd>Terms & Billing</kbd>,
       and click <kbd>Enable</kbd> next to `Anaconda Python packages`.
 The Anaconda Packages (Preview Feature) dialog opens, and you need to agree to the terms by clicking <kbd>Acknowledge & Continue</kbd>.
+   6. choose a warehouse (which is a compute-cluster in Snowflake-speak) by clicking on <kbd>Worksheets</kbd> and selecting
+      <kbd>Tutorial 1: Sample queries on TPC-H data</kbd>.
+Now click on the role button showing <kbd>ACCOUNTADMIN · No Warehouse</kbd>
+      on the upper right and select the warehouse <kbd>COMPUTE_WH</kbd> or create a new one.
+Note the name of the warehouse for the dbt setup later,
+   7. execute *all* statements from the tutorial worksheet to see if everything was set up correctly.

 2. Setting up [**D**BT] and [Snowpark] locally, i.e.:
    1. clone this repository with `git clone https://github.com/FlorianWilhelm/wald-stack-demo.git`,